tarwn/lessthandot-hugo/blogs/content/posts/2013-12-23-book-review-inside-the-sql.md

     </p>

     <p>
       How does the optimizer make its decisions?
-It’s based on query cost estimates.
+It's based on query cost estimates.
 How does it get information about costs?
 It looks at the statistics on indexes.
 The next chapter covers what statistics are, how they are calculated, and how to keep them up to date.
 I have a few sections highlighted here for future reference.
     </p>

     <p>
       Then, he dives into indexes – how your queries are written and how your indexes are created can make or break a determination by the optimizer.
 Knowing how it will search for indexes to use will help you create better indexes.
 Two tools for discovering better indexes – the DTA and DMVs are covered.
 (Secret?
-I don’t like the DTA.
-I’d rather you know how to use the index DMVs.)
+I don't like the DTA.
+I'd rather you know how to use the index DMVs.)
     </p>

     <p>
       In chapter five, Ben starts digging into the inside of the optimizer.
 I learned some new things about the sys.dm_exec_query_optimizer_info and sys.dm_exec_query_transformation_stats DMVs.
 Transformation rules are covered, which reminded me of some high school math classes.
-To me, it’s interesting to know how the optimizer handles this, but not something I would touch very often.
+To me, it's interesting to know how the optimizer handles this, but not something I would touch very often.
     </p>

     <p>
       Different phases of optimization are covered as well.
-It’s good to know the difference between trivial and full – it’s helped me understand why SQL Server picked a specific plan time sometimes.
-It’s also good to understand the phases of full.
+It's good to know the difference between trivial and full – it's helped me understand why SQL Server picked a specific plan time sometimes.
+It's also good to understand the phases of full.
     </p>

     <p>